Aniruddha-972001/Apex_ooo_Simulator/Design_Doc.md

 ### Decode (D2)

 - **Description**: Forwards instructions to their respective issue queues.
-Specifically, forwards instructions to the Reorder Buffer (ROB).
+Also, forwards instructions to the Reorder Buffer (ROB).
 - **Return Value**: `TODO` (to be determined).
 - **Arguments**: `cpu*` — The current state of the CPU.